 [Class Mastery II]: Allows for the usage of [Instant Line Drive].
 [Instant Line Drive] shares a cooldown with regular [Line Drive].
 Treat [Instant Line Drive] as the same skill; however, it is casted instantly - meaning there is no wind up time to the charge.
 [Instant Line Drive] can be triggered by [Dash Slash], [Dash Combo] or [Dash Kick].
 [Dash Kick] resets the cooldown of both [Line Drive] and [Instant Line Drive].

-[Class Mastery III]: Use [Heavy Slash] or [Destructive Swing] to quickly chain into [CM3 Coup de Grace] to do reverse execute damage instead of execute damage.
+[Class Mastery III]: Use [Heavy Slash] or [Destructive Swing] to quickly chain into [CM3 Coup de Grace] to do more base damage at the expense of not being able to do any execution damage.

 [Feint Mastery]: Learn this skill if you like to trigger [Feint] using your space bar.